The College Mission

 The purposes of The College are several: to provide the essentials of a liberal education to all undergraduates before they separate into their fields of specialization; to offer courses and majors leading to the degrees of Bachelor of Arts and Bachelor of Science; to encourage independent work and scholarly investigation; and to present courses preliminary to professional training in such fields as engineering, journalism, law and health.

-All new undergraduates are members of The College.
-Their work will be taken in those studies which, in the opinion of the faculty, provide the fundamentals of a liberal arts education.
+Students at Washington and Lee take their work in those studies which, in the opinion of the faculty, provide the fundamentals of a liberal arts education.
 The prescriptions of this first year make possible an intelligent freedom in later years of study and a wise choice of a major field.
-All first-years will consult with their faculty advisers in the selection of their courses for their first and second year.
+All first-years will consult with their initial faculty advisers in the selection of their courses for their first and second year.

 The aim of the work of the first two years is the achievement of breadth; the work of the junior and senior years is directed toward the mastery of a particular study.
-Students who expect to receive the degree of Bachelor of Arts will do their major work in the liberal arts and humanities, the social sciences, or the natural sciences; students who expect to receive the degree of Bachelor of Science will take specialized work in the sciences or music.
+Students who expect to receive the degree of Bachelor of Arts will do their major work in the liberal arts and humanities, the social sciences, or the natural sciences; students who expect to receive the degree of Bachelor of Science will take specialized work in the sciences, amthematics, or music.

-The Departments of Art and Art History; Biology; Chemistry and Biochemistry; Classics; Cognitive and Behavioral Science; Computer Science; East Asian Languages and Literatures; English; Geology; German, Russian, and Arabic; History; Journalism and Mass Communications; Mathematics; Music; Philosophy; Physical Education, Athletics, and Recreation; Physics and Engineering; Religion; Romance Languages; Sociology and Anthropology; and Theater, Dance, and Film Studies comprise The College.
+The Departments of Art and Art History; Biology; Chemistry and Biochemistry; Classics; Cognitive and Behavioral Science; Computer Science; East Asian Languages and Literatures; English; Geology; German, Russian, and Arabic; History; Journalism and Mass Communications; Mathematics; Music; Philosophy; Physical Education and Athletics; Physics and Engineering; Religion; Romance Languages; Sociology and Anthropology; and Theater, Dance, and Film Studies comprise The College.
 The Education Studies program is also included in The College.